 University of Mary Accreditation

-The University of Mary is accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools.
+The University of Mary is accredited by The Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.

 The University of Mary Department of Education is accredited by the North Dakota Education Standards and Practices Board.

-The five departments and one division within the University of Mary School of Health Science have all earned national accreditation through their respective accrediting agencies.
+The six departments and one division within the University of Mary School of Health Science have all earned national accreditation through their respective accrediting agencies.

 Programs within the Gary Tharaldson School of Business are accredited by the International Assembly for Collegiate Business Education.